Last Updated: June 3, 2026

 Enter Non-work in the Group field.

-Use the flag field to mark your defined resources and highlight the background in yellow.
-Hint: Create a highlight filter using one of the flag fields.
+Use the flag field to mark the resources and highlight the background in yellow.
+To create a highlight filter, use one of the flag fields.

 If you sort the Group field A - Z, you should have the defined resource list shown below.